-The thought of anyone hacking my website and slowly tearing it down page by page without my knowledge makes me so stressed that I won’t be able to sleep for days.
-It makes me feel so helpless to watch all my hard work under attack, so helpless that I actually want to cry.
+The thought of anyone hacking my website and slowly tearing it down page by page without my knowledge makes me so stressed that I wouldn’t be able to sleep for days.
+It makes me feel so helpless to watch all my hard work under attack, so weak that I cried.

 Why cry?
 Because I got hacked, I cried, and the future of my online business depended on how quickly I was going to act to stop the attacks.

 Because I DIY my website, I started with these 4 Fast and Easy WordPress Security Hacks.

 Hack #1: Use an uncommon usernameThe majority of attacks on WordPress websites happens in the wp-admin level.Click To Tweet Yes, the typical extension you use to log into your website to publish a new blog, sales pages etc…www.yourwebsite.com/wp-admin.
 Hackers target this access point by using a combination of most common usernames and passwords.

 Remove the default “admin” username and replace it with something more unique.

 Here’s how to effectively change your “admin” username: